mhebrard/wodnd2/content/rules/character-sheet.md

 - **Initiative**: Scores that determine the order in which characters act in a turn.

 ### Paths

-The Magic is divided in 7 Paths that work in tandem, Air is opposed to Earth, Fire is opposed to Water, Evil is opposed to Holy and Mind is alone.
+Magic is divided in 7 Paths that work in tandem, Air is opposed to Earth, Fire is opposed to Water, Evil is opposed to Holy and Mind is alone.

 - **Air**: Control the air.
 1 dot: Control the blow, 2 dots: Lift a cup, 3 dots: Lift a chair, 4 dots: Lift a table, 5 dots Fly
 - **Earth**: Control ground.
 1 dot: Control dust, 2 dots: Move a stone, 3 dots: Move a rock, 4 dots: Stone wall, 5 dots: Earth quake